-Although the sun still shines here at the tail end of summer, no Calgarian can ever fully forget the fact that winter is coming.
-Cold weather largely calls a close to outdoor activities, and once again the house starts to feel confining.
-Those long, dark months makes a person wish their house was just a little bit bigger.
+Although the sun still shines here at the tail end of summer, no Calgarian can ever entirely forget the fact that winter is coming.
+Cold weather primarily calls a close to outdoor activities, and once again, the house starts to feel confining.
+Those long, dark months makes a person wish their home was just a little bit bigger.
 If only there were one more room to spread out into.

 Cue your basement.

 That desolate room used to store your winter gear in the summer, and your summer gear in the winter could be so much more.
 It’s a good thing you thought of this while the weather is still warm.
 So that come snow season, you can be watching movies from your projector in your cozy basement hideaway.

 But what about all the regulations and permits and such?